oracle-livelabs/security/database/advanced/avdf/avdf.md

             ![AVDF](./images/avdf-228.png "Delete the Target")

-    - Go back to your Terminal session and reset the audit collection to the 'root' Linux OS group only
+    - Go back to your terminal session and reset the audit collection to the 'root' Linux OS group only

         ````
         <copy>./adv_linux_reset_auditing.sh</copy>